Become a master of the GPO! Understand appliance order, security filtering, troubleshooting, and every other aspect of Group Policy Objects.

 What are the effective settings applied in the case of multiple, conflicting GPO’s?

 First of all, you should avoid configuring conflicting settings in your GPO’s.
-But nevertheless these are the “basic” rules of GPO appliance:
+Nevertheless, these are the “basic” rules of GPO appliance:

 - GPO’s set at a lower level OU will override GPO’s set at a higher level OU

-This basically means, the lower in your OU hierarchy you configure the GPO’s the more dominant they are (as they get applied last, thereby overwriting previously applied settings).
+This means the lower in your OU hierarchy you configure the GPOs, the more dominant they are (as they get applied last, thereby overwriting previously applied settings).

 In the below example, the GPO with the highest link order will win over any conflicting settings in lower link order GPO’s:

 Note!
-The order of the GPO’s below the domain object in the left-hand side are simply ordered alphabetically!
-You must look at the Link Order in the right-hand side.
+The GPOs below the domain object on the left-hand side are ordered alphabetically!
+Therefore, you must look at the Link Order on the right-hand side.

 - GPO computer settings get applied during system boot